ShradhaR/main/README.md

 c) Review points: It will help rider to decide which driver to choose.
 3) BookRide: Checks if rider's account has sufficient balance to make payment.
 After that ride is booked and notified both Rider and Driver.
 4) Payment: Payment will be released to Driver.
-5) Reward: Both Driver and Rider can provide review to each other.